Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 Were the 80s really that great?
 Feathered bangs, frizzy perms, rat tails.
 Side ponytails plus Scrunchies on grown women.

 Doesn’t stop us from wistfully wishing we could transport ourselves back into a John Hughes movie.
+Or maybe that’s just me dating myself as a 90s Millennial kid.

-Interestingly enough, the science community first considered nostalgia to be a mental disorder
+Interestingly enough, the science community first considered nostalgia to be a mental disorder.

 A 17th-century Swiss doctor noticed the “disease” in soldiers longing to return home.